Pommerman Challenge: Algorithms

 The real-time requirement limits the use of compute-heavy techniques such as Monte Carlo tree search.
 The branching factor at each move can be as large as 1,296, because all four agents act in each step, choosing among six possibilities.
 The agents choose by accounting for explosions, which have lifetimes of 10 steps.
-Explosions derail tree search techniques, as searchews with less than 10 levels ignore explosions while deeper searches consider too many choices (given the branching factor).
+Explosions derail tree search techniques, as searches with less than 10 levels ignore explosions while deeper searches consider too many choices (given the branching factor).

 A hybrid approach uses a limited-depth tree search followed by exploring a deterministic/pessimistic scenario.
 Limiting the depth keeps the search tree small.
 The deterministic approach can predict far in the future, by omitting branching.
 "Good" actions are often those that perform well under pessimistic scenarios, particularly if safety is important.
 Identifying the worst sequence of positions for an object can suggest where to move it.

 After generating pessimistic scenarios, the agent quantifies the survivability of each move, notionally the number of positions in which the agent can then remain safely (without encountering other agents).